 The negotiation and closing phase marks the culmination of your FSBO journey.
 Here's how to navigate these final steps with confidence.

 Don't be afraid to negotiate.
 Remember, virtually every aspect of the sale is open for discussion.
-If an offer doesn't meet your expectations, feel free to counter—whether it's the price, closing timeline, or other terms.
+If an offer doesn't meet your expectations, feel free to counter—whether it's the purchase price, closing timeline, or other terms.
 This is your opportunity to align the deal more closely with your goals.

 Request earnest money.
 Also known as "good faith money" — it's a deposit the buyer pays upfront (usually to a third party, such as their title company) to show they’re serious about the deal.
 If the buyer backs out of the sale under a condition not covered by a contingency, you may be entitled to keep some (or all) their earnest money.